Can Glaze and Underglaze Be Mixed?

 Crawling

-As both Glazes and Underglazes have different adhesiveness, as well as different thicknesses, crawling may occur.
+Because Glazes and Underglazes have different adhesiveness and thickness, crawling may occur.
 In crawling, the glaze layer collects in some areas, shows cracks all over, and crawls into raised pieces that chip away easily.
 Your perfect pottery piece can be ruined if crawling is severe.

 Glossiness Issues